 Our verdict is DON’T BUY unless you are a serious collector, as these film-reliant cameras are outdated in 2013.

 The HD HERO Naked and HERO 2

 A lot of users get confused with the difference between the Surf version and the regular versions of the HD Hero2, but it is actually very simple- the only difference between these two versions is the accessories that come with them.
-While all GoPro cameras come equipped with a battery, waterproof case, mounting hardware and USB cable, the surf edition includes a larger sticky mount for easily attaching the camera to a surfboard.
+While all of these cameras come equipped with a battery, waterproof case, mounting hardware and USB cable, the surf edition includes a larger sticky mount for easily attaching the camera to a surfboard.
 The surfboard mounts are also available as separate packages if you want to turn your regular version into a Surf Edition.

-If you are looking to save some cash, we recommend the GoPro Hero 2 as a STRONG BUY.
+If you are looking to save some cash, we recommend the Hero 2 as a STRONG BUY.